 Department of Developmental Services Directive

-The Order applies to all care providers (“workers”) who provide services to a consumer (“employer-recipient”) through the network of Regional Centers serving individuals with developmental and intellectual disabilities, except for those workers 1) who only provide services to a recipient with whom they live or 2) who are a family member of the recipient for whom they provide services.
-The client and his or her family is the employer-recipient and is responsible for directing the worker and the implementation of this order.
+The Vaccine Mandate applies to all care providers (“workers”) who provide services to a consumer (“employer-recipient”) through the network of Regional Centers serving individuals with developmental and intellectual disabilities, except for those workers 1) who only provide services to a recipient with whom they live or 2) who are a family member of the recipient for whom they provide services.
 If a worker provides services across multiple households, the mandate applies.

 If a worker is exempt, the employer-recipient must also maintain a record of the exemption and test results.

-COVID-19 vaccinations are readily available and can be obtained from retailers and grocery stores like CVS, Walgreens, and Walmart, or from your local public health department—in most cases without an appointment.
-If you need assistance finding a location to receive a COVID-19 vaccination, please check with your location or Regional Center Service Coordinator, or visit https://myturn.ca.gov/
+COVID-19 vaccinations and boosters are readily available and can be obtained from retailers and grocery stores like CVS, Walgreens, and Walmart, or from your local public health department—in most cases without an appointment.
+If you need assistance finding a location to receive a COVID-19 vaccination, please check with your location, or your Regional Center Service Coordinator, or visit https://myturn.ca.gov/.

-We appreciate being your partner.
-Your adherence to this mandate ensures that we are all doing our part to further minimize the spread of the COVID-19 virus.
+We appreciate being your partner, and your adherence to this mandate ensures that we are all doing our part to further minimize the spread of the COVID-19 virus.